- Chartered Accountants are well positioned to excel in the digital focused gig-economy

 - Soft skills will remain key to building client relationships

-1. Look to the gig economy to futureproof your accounting skill set
+1. Futureproof your accounting skill set

-2. Chartered Accountants are well positioned to succeed in the gig-economy
+2. Chartered Accountants are well positioned to succeed

 "I think Chartered Accountants are well positioned in this regard," says Brad Seeto CA, partner of Bramelle Partners.
 "To become a CA you need to satisfy academic and employment requirements.
 You're also expected to observe professional and ethical standards."

 As the former co-owner of SuitBids, Seeto reflects on the success of the online marketplace where professionals connect with potential clients and bid for work.
-"I think many consumers on SuitBids were attracted to working with accountants holding the CA qualification because they felt this verified the quality of the service they would receive," Seeto says.
+"I think many consumers on SuitBids were attracted to working with accountants holding the CA qualification because they felt this verified the quality of the service they would receive," Seeto says2.

 3. Uncertainty can create opportunity

-4. Soft skills are key
+4. Soft skills are imperative

 Those best placed to take advantage of the opportunities offered by the gig economy are those with the necessary soft skills.